About Our Programs

 We continue to provide education programs remotely, as well as outdoor in-person programs with small group sizes to maintain physical distancing.
 Please learn more below.

-Through engaging education and stewardship programs, Northwest Wildlife Preservation Society introduces British Columbians to the wonders of the natural world to encourage understanding of and an enduring respect for wildlife in the Pacific Northwest.
+Through engaging education and stewardship programs, Northwest Wildlife Preservation Society introduces people to the wonders of the natural world to encourage understanding of and an enduring respect for wildlife in the Pacific Northwest.

 Find us on Patreon!
 We have created an online platform that is available for a small monthly fee.
 Resources here are available to the general public.
 One of the membership tiers available is specifically for educators, and includes access to supplementary program content.
 For a glimpse of what you can expect, below is a trailer for our Temperate Rainforest program video.